ZhenmanShen/cse15l-lab-reports/Lab5Report.md

 # Lab 5 Report (find command)
+For the final lab report, or Lab Report 5, I decided to do it on Lab Report 3 because I enjoyed the exploration of commands.
+For Lab Report 3, I did the research on `-grep` command, this time, I conducted the research about the `-find` command.
+This time, I did the task using the skills I practiced and learned from Lab Report 3 and used sources such as ChatGPT and GeeksForGeeks to help me finish this lab report.
+I also applied the troubleshooting skills that I learned from doing Lab Report 3 to Lab Report 5 when I use the commands to test out what it do.
 ## find -size
 `-size` command for `find` performs a search operation given the starting directory such that it would return the files that fits the criteria for the size of the file.
 The syntax for `find -size`